-- 16.1 Drinking fountains (if required see Local Planning Policy 4.3) to be "anti-vandal", City of Wanneroo -approved and have a permanent water meter. - 16.2 The developer is responsible for the payment of the account until handover.
+- 16.1 Drinking fountains (if required see LPP4.3) to be "anti-vandal", City of Wanneroo -approved and have a permanent water meter. - 16.2 The developer is responsible for the payment of the water account until handover.

-17. BBQS
+17. BBQ's

-17.1 BBQ (if permitted - see Local Planning Policy 4.3) to be a West Australia Local Government Association approved make and model and to be approved by City of Wanneroo.

-- 17.2 BBQ wiring to be in accordance with AS/NZS 3350.2.78.1996 and AS/NZS 60335.2.78:2005 with internal cables housed within a sealed unit. - 17.3 BBQ to be from a metered power supply. - 17.4 The Developer is responsible for payment of the account until handover. - 17.5 BBQ to be keyed to the standard marked SEC 1433 key that is generic for all BBQs. - 17.6 BBQ, lights, bore and all other electrical items require electrical certification as well as a 6 monthly maintenance record inspection to be provided by the Developer on a 6 monthly basis.
+- 17.1 BBQ (if permitted see LPP4.3) to be a Western Australian Local Government Association (WALGA) approved make and model and to be approved by City of Wanneroo. - 17.2 BBQ wiring to be in accordance with AS/NZS 3350.2.78.1996 and AS/NZS 60335.2.78:2005 with internal cables housed within a sealed unit. - 17.3 BBQ to be powered from a metered power supply. - 17.4 The Developer is responsible for payment of the electricity account until handover. - 17.5 BBQ to be keyed to the standard marked SEC 1433 key that is generic for all BBQs. - 17.6 BBQ, lights, bore and all other electrical items require electrical certification as well as a 6 monthly maintenance record inspection to be provided by the Developer. - 17.7 The Developer is responsible for all BBQ maintenance until handover.